pegi3s/phylogenetic-tree-collapser/README.md

 # Running PTC

 To run PTC, the Docker image that contains the script along with all its dependencies must be used.
-The test cases use Docker as execution engine, although other engines such as Singularity or Podman can be used instead.
+The test cases use Docker as execution engine, although other engines such as Singularity or Podman can be used instead as the following subsections show.

-As explained above and the test cases illustrate, it must be noted that some parameters are optional.
+Also, as explained above and the test cases illustrate, it must be noted that some parameters are optional.

 ## Docker